Each chapter in this book about how to defend your faith begins with a reminder of the rules of engagement.

 - Mark 1:10

 If he were sprinkled with water or had some water poured on His head, He would have no need to physically go into the river itself.
 The strongest proof is the word that the Bible uses to describe what happened to Jesus in the water.
 The word that the writers used was the Greek word baptizo, which meant to plunge or to immerse.
-There were other Greek words that could have been used to specifically describe the sprinkling with water.
-(Ekcheo, which means to pour or Rhantizo which is to sprinkle).
-The word used by the Bible writers every time was the word baptizo.
+There were other Greek words that could have been used to specifically describe the sprinkling with water (Ekcheo, which means to pour or Rhantizo which is to sprinkle).
+The word used by the Bible writers every time was the word baptizo (to plunge or immerse in water).

-So in a variety of ways you can show that Jesus was immersed in the Jordan when He was baptized and this is the way that He and then His Apostles and others performed the act of baptism for the very same reason.
-Archeologists found deep baptistries in early church buildings.
+You can show that baptism is by immersion in water by using the meaning of the words or the practice of the times, even the spiritual imagery that Jesus was immersed (buried) in the Jordan when He was baptized and this is the way that He and then His Apostles and others performed the act of baptism for the very same reason.
+Archeologists found deep baptistries in early church buildings where repentant believers were baptized according to the instructions in the New Testament.

 When is forgiveness applied?
 Where is the point of grace?